tejuscs/ADBD-Labs/adb-vault/adb-vault.md

 - You can see the access attempts from HR and Admin.

 - That is it!
-You have successfully enabled and used database vault in your autonomous database.
+You have successfully enabled and used database vault in your Autonomous AI Database.
 If you'd like to reset your database to its original state, follow the steps below.

 - To remove the components created for this lab and reset the database back to the original configuration, as Database Vault owner, execute: